-Florida's Third District Court of Appeal issued an opinion in favor of Day Pitney client James Alan Hurchalla, in his role as successor trustee of the Janet Reno Revocable Trust.
+On February 18, the Florida Supreme Court issued an order denying a petition for review in a case involving the estate of Janet Reno.
+The order puts to an end the high-profile case that resulted in an opinion last summer from the Florida Third District Court of Appeals in favor of Day Pitney client James Alan Hurchalla, in his role as successor trustee of the Janet Reno Revocable Trust.

 In her trust, Reno – the former U.S. Attorney General and State Attorney for Miami-Dade County – created a charitable gift for her historically significant homestead property to the University of Miami, on the condition that the property is preserved in perpetuity.
 After Reno’s passing, the University of Miami declined the gift.
 The successor trustee, Hurchalla, secured an alternative institution, Miami Dade College, which agreed to accept the property under the same terms and conditions.